publicarray/publicarray.github.io-old/projects.md

 {% include image.html path="map-dl.jpg" alt="Work Integrated Learning" width="1280" height="1280" %}

-A npm module, CLI and Website to download Google map images, using the Google Maps API.
+A npm module, CLI (command line) and Website designed to download Google map images, using the Google Maps API.
+It was created to help researchers easily get image data for a specific area.

 ### Technologies: